Nasirabad, Ajmer: Demographics

-Mahendra Gaur, Indian lawyer

 Overview

 The Indian Army has a large presence in Nasirabad; the Cantonment is home to one of the biggest firing ranges in India.
 The Army almost surrounds this town.
 Cantonment Board Nasirabad was established in the year 1818.
 It spreads over an area of 5601.0870 Acres which includes Notified civil area of 216.4557 Acres.
 Nasirabad Cantonment is administered by the Cantonment Board for municipal, revenue and land matters and overall development of the area.

 Economy

 The city is surrounded with Ajmer, Beawer, and Kishangarh.
 The GAIL has made this an important place.
 The largest Gas Plant in Asia is situated in Dilwara, Nasirabad.
 With the development of this gas plant, there are many new opportunities.
 The transportation system is a vital player in this because of the transportation of Gas and Petroleum products.

 The biggest manufacturing outfit in Nasirabad is Chandraprakash Laundry Soap, one of the biggest manufacturers of washing soap and detergent in Rajasthan.

 Nasirabad is known for having prominent businessmen in supply chain markets.